badardev/badardev/README.md

 - 👋 Hi, I’m Badar with alias @badardev
-- 👀 I’m a writer, project manager, and a developer-in-making ...
+- 👀 I’m a writer, project manager, and a developer-in-making ☺️
 - 🌱 I’m currently learning version control along with HTML, CSS, and JavaScript
-- 💞️ I’m looking to collaborate on ...
 - 📫 You're welcomed to contact me at welcome@badarjamal.com